 Library hours and services have temporarily been affected due to current safety restrictions.
-CLICK HERE to learn more about these restrictions and services being offered at this time.
+For updated information, please visit the COVID-19 Updates page available at the link below.

-- Talking Book Program: The Ohio Library Talking Book Program is a free recorded and braille book service for blind and physically impaired Ohioans.
+- Talking Book Program The Ohio Library Talking Book Program is a free recorded and braille book service for blind and physically impaired Ohioans.
 Anyone who cannot read regular print with conventional eyeglass correction, who cannot hold a book or turn a page, or who cannot read print because of a neurological impairment (e.g. dyslexia) is eligible for the Talking Book library service.
 This service delivers recorded books directly to the patrons' home.
 Contact the Library by phone at (419) 433-5009 or email Shelby, the Customer & Technical Services Manager, at firstname.lastname@example.org to request an application.

-- eBooks & eMedia: Download eBooks to your computer or mobile device using the Libby app or the Hoopla app.
-Both apps deliver eBooks and audiobooks directly to a device with the use of a library card and PIN.
+- Ebooks & eMedia Download ebooks to your computer or mobile device using the Libby app or the Hoopla app.
+Both apps deliver ebooks and audiobooks directly to a device with the use of a library card and PIN.
 Libby is not fully compatible with Kindle devices.
 It is recommended that patrons use OverDrive (an older version of the app) for these devices.
 CLICK HERE for more information on Libby or CLICK HERE for more information on Hoopla.

-- Book Requests: You can place reserves online through our online catalog by clicking on "Place a Hold" when you are viewing the item.
+- Book Requests You can place reserves online through our online catalog by clicking on "Place a Hold" when you are viewing the item.
 You'll need your library card number and PIN.
 You can also call the Library during regular hours to have a staff member assist with placing holds.
 CLICK HERE to access our online CLEVNET catalog.

-- Interlibrary Loan: Access materials which cannot be found in the libraries of the CLEVNET system.
+- Interlibrary Loan Access materials which cannot be found in the libraries of the CLEVNET system.
 Call the Library at (419) 433-5009 for more information.

-- Teacher Loans: Library materials for classroom use can be loaned to teachers for an extended period.
+- Teacher Loans Library materials for classroom use can be loaned to teachers for an extended period.
 CLICK HERE to learn more about our Teacher Card program.

-- Book a Librarian Service: This service allows you to spend up to 30 minutes with a professional librarian or IT staff member who can offer assistance tailored to your needs.
+- Book a Librarian Service This service allows you to spend up to 30 minutes with a professional librarian or IT staff member who can offer assistance tailored to your needs.
 Have questions?
 We can answer them!
 We are here to help with your reading, research, or technology related questions.
 CLICK HERE for more information or to find our how to set up an appointment.
 NOTE: We are unable to repair broken devices or advise on device or computer hardware issues.
 We are also unable to assist with matters that require personal information such as government documents or passwords.

-- Public Computers: The Library offers 15 public computers for patrons to use the Internet, do research, and to check email.
+- Public Computers The Library offers 15 public computers for patrons to use the Internet, do research, and to check email.
 We offer access to a number of Microsoft Office products such as Word, Excel, PowerPoint, and Publisher.
 Patrons need a library card number and their PIN to use these computers.
 A guest pass can be given upon request for patrons that do not live locally, but returning patrons are required to get a library card.
 Please stop by the Circulation Desk with any questions or to request a guest pass.
 We have color printers and the cost is 10¢ per page for black and white prints and 20¢ per page for color prints.

-- Lynda.com: Lynda.com has more than 6,600 courses, ranging from computer programming to project management, including instruction on various computer software, programming languages, and business topics and patrons have free access with a library card.
+- Lynda.com Lynda.com has more than 6,600 courses, ranging from computer programming to project management, including instruction on various computer software, programming languages, and business topics and patrons have free access with a library card.
 Learning paths are step-by-step structured courses, supported with quizzes, practice, and learning reminders to encourage and support making progress towards professional goals.
 Examples of learning paths include how to become a web developer, a manager, a bookkeeper, a project manager, a small business owner, a digital marketer, or a digital illustrator.
 CLICK HERE for more information on Lynda.com.

 Equipment & Building

-- Photo Copier: The Library has a copy machine available for public use.
+- Photo Copier The Library has a copy machine available for public use.
 Black and white copies are 10¢ per page (20¢ for 11x17) and color copies are 20¢ per page (40¢ for 11x17).

-- Meeting Rooms: Meeting rooms are available for public use and must be booked in advance by a Library supervisor.
+- Meeting Rooms Meeting rooms are available for public use and must be booked in advance by a Library supervisor.
 CLICK HERE for more information about our meeting rooms.

-- Color Printers: Computer prints are 10¢ per page for black and white prints and 20¢ per page for color.
+- Color Printers Computer prints are 10¢ per page for black and white prints and 20¢ per page for color.

-- Passport Acceptance Facility: The Huron Public Library is a Passport Acceptance Facility and will process passports by appointment only.
+- Passport Acceptance Facility The Huron Public Library is a Passport Acceptance Facility and will process passports by appointment only.
 Please call the Library to speak with one of our designated Passport Acceptance Agents for more information or to set up an appointment time.
 CLICK HERE to see hours of passport acceptance.

-- Passport Information: Complete passport information, including forms, information on documentation required, fees, and additional passport and travel information, is available at state.gov/travel.
+- Passport Information Complete passport information, including forms, information on documentation required, fees, and additional passport and travel information, is available at state.gov/travel.